JustinFarris/seevee/README.md

 ## Experience

-### Senior SRE Manager / Platform Engineering Lead / Director at Cirium (FlightStats/FlightGlobal/RELX)
+### Software Engineering Manager / SRE Manager / IT Director at Cirium (FlightStats/FlightGlobal/RELX)
 *January 2012 - Present (8+ years)*

 Started as Director of IT & Infrastructure, transitioned organization to DevOps culture and SREs/SWEs.
 Responsible for in-house and cloud-based production infrastructure for internal applications and customer-facing data products.
 Manage growing teams including DevOps, DataOps, NetOps, and internal support.